Substack vs WordPress — Which Blogging Platform is better?

 4. Discovery tools — The platform includes ways to help readers discover new writers and content that aligns with their interests.
 This fosters engagement and readership growth.

 I believe that it’s Substack’s simplicity and focus on newsletters that has made it really attractive to journalists, opinion writers, and experts looking to build a dedicated following.
-However, it’s important to understand that while Substack kills it in these areas, it may not offer the same level of customization or flexibility as more traditional blogging platforms.
+However, it’s important to understand that while Substack kills it in these areas, it may not offer the same level of customization full control, or flexibility as more traditional blogging platforms.

 What is WordPress?